JosefinE7/MS3_book_club/README.md

 1. Click *Reset* button
 1. Click brings me back to Home page
 1. Second reset test successful

+#### Testing *For More Information* link:
+1. Click on Home tab in navbar
+1. Scroll down to first book element
+1. Hover mouse over *For More Information* anchor in book element
+1. Anchor reacts to hovering
+1. Click anchor
+1. Clicking anchor opens a new tab in the browser window to the books Amazon page
+1. Test successful

 #### Book description button:
 1. Click on Home tab in navbar